achyutha11/achyutha11.github.io/_posts/2025-09-12-speak-your-truth.md

 </figure>
 <br>

 The results didn’t provide a definitive answer.
-The approach was tested on a number of different datasets, among which faithfulness varied significantly.
+The approach was tested on a number of different datasets, among which faithfulness varied significantly, as shown above.
 On ARC (Easy), the model provided the same answer almost regardless of the proportion of the CoT provided.
 On the other hand, the model seems to have depended on the CoT to answer questions from the AQuA dataset.

 This behavior may have an intuitive explanation.
 When someone asks what 2 + 2 is, you don’t need to write out the steps to be sure of your answer — you know it without a moment’s thought.
 If you’re asked what 2354 x 1228 is, unless you’re a mental maths wizard, you won’t know what the answer is until you actually write out all of the steps.
 ARC (Easy) questions may just be easier for the model than AQuA questions.

 What does this tell us about faithfulness?
 It’s not straightforward.
 What’s being measured is how much influence the CoT had on the model’s answer.
 When the line stays roughly constant for ARC (Easy), it means the CoT had little impact.
 When the corresponding line progressively increases for AQuA, it means each step in the CoT typically adjusted the model’s answer in some way.

 Note that this isn’t telling us whether the CoT accurately represents how the model got to the answer, which was our original definition of faithfulness.
 Instead, it tells us if the final answer is independent of the CoT.
 Even in the ARC (Easy) case, the CoT could feasibly be a truthful representation of what’s going on inside the model — we just can’t be sure.